 3. Use ClearPoint during meetings to maintain focus.
 You can design meeting agendas right within ClearPoint, and hyperlink each item to the associated reports.
 Project it onto the screen during the meeting to guide you through the discussion of objectives, measures, and projects.

 4. Promote the use of ClearPoint to answer strategy-related questions outside of meetings.
 As you work to ingrain a strategic mindset into your leaders, make it clear that they can turn to ClearPoint anytime to find out where things stand—they don’t have to send emails and ask for information.

 5. If you have an intranet site or digital signage around the office, consider sharing some key strategy data via these outlets.
 ClearPoint has the ability to publish reports outside the software, whether you’re trying to reach everyone internally or even external stakeholders.

 Does your leadership team feel any level of urgency with regard to strategy implementation?
 If not, they won’t put a lot of emphasis on these exercises.
 Their emphasis is, and always will be, managing the organization and delivering great results.
 If leadership doesn’t feel that your strategy is helping them with these time-sensitive issues, they’re not going to care about implementing it.
 Keep in mind that if this is the case, your organization’s strategy map may not reflect the actual strategy.
 Sometimes leadership teams get caught in the weeds or simply use terms reflected in other strategy documents.

 We’ve seen this happen before, and it’s usually because those attempting to implement the strategy can’t integrate it in such a way that the leadership team deems critical.
-If you need help with this, start by downloading our free ebook on How To Lead Effective Strategy Review Meetings.
-It’ll give you the step-by-step foundation you need to ensure that leadership is helping your strategy implementation efforts, not hindering them.
+If you need help with this, contact us to learn how to lead an effective strategy review meeting.
+We'll assist you with the foundation you need to ensure that leadership is helping your strategy implementation efforts, not hindering them.